The City of Walnut Creek works to integrate sustainability into its own facilities. A few of the current and completed projects are highlighted here.

 New Solar Projects

 The City of Walnut Creek has installed solar panels on carports at Heather Farm Park (left) and at Boundary Oaks Golf Course (right).
-The projects are expected to complete construction in 2017 and reduce greenhouse gas emissions by 717 metric tons of CO2 each year.
+The projects went live in January 2018 and are projected to reduce greenhouse gas emissions by 717 metric tons of carbon dioxide each year, the equivalent of taking 150 cars off the road each year.
 They are expected to save the City about $2.8 million over 20 years.

 LEED-Certified Downtown Library